Pre-approval access to investigational medicines

 Our employees are motivated by this single focus and work tirelessly with the hope that our scientific insights can be translated into new medicines that make a meaningful difference in the lives of patients.
 We work with urgency, knowing that many patients around the world are waiting for new therapeutic options.

-We receive many inquiries about our investigational medicines, including requests outside of our clinical trials – a practice commonly referred to as “compassionate use” (which we call “early patient access”).
+We receive many inquiries about our investigational medicines, including requests outside of our clinical trials – a practice commonly referred to as “compassionate use” (which we call “Pre-Approval Access”).
 This is an important topic for our company, as we know that many of the patients seeking access to our investigational medicines are facing a serious or life-threatening illness and often have no further treatment options or a clinical trial available to them.
-We welcome requests for early patient access from the physicians treating these patients and we take great care to have each individual patient case assessed by a physician on our staff.
-Our goal with our early patient access programs is to ensure that appropriate patients can obtain access to our investigational medicines.
+We welcome requests for Pre-Approval Access from the physicians treating these patients and we take great care to have each individual patient case assessed by a physician on our staff.
+The goal of Pre-Approval Access is to ensure that eligible patients can obtain access to our investigational medicines.

-Decisions about early patient access to our investigational medicines are made after considerable thought.
+Decisions about Pre-Approval Access to our investigational medicines are made after considerable thought.
 Our first concern is that of any doctor, namely the safety and well-being of the patient.
 This is especially important because these medicines have not completed the normal course of studies for the indications at issue.
 Then, consideration must be paid to the possibility of a benefit for the patient based on what we know about the investigational medicine at the time.
 In this regard, we work closely with the patient’s physician to determine whether access to the investigational medicine is best for the patient.
 We also make sure that medicines are provided in a fair and equitable manner, but there is no guarantee that every request will be fulfilled.